bonobonet/bonobonet.github.io/docs/botty.md

 Botty
 =====

-**Botty** is the official BonoboNET bot written by [rany TODO link](), it's quite a fun bot with a modular design that allows for the easy addition of new commands.
-The source code is available [here TODO link]().
+**Botty** is the official BonoboNET bot written by [`rany`](../../people/#rany, it's quite a fun bot with a modular design that allows for the easy addition of new commands.
+The source code is available [here](https://github.com/rany2/botty).

 ## Commands